JURY CONVICTS GUARD OF KILLING HARLEM MAN IN UPSTATE NY PRISON, JURORS SPEAK

 Graeme Spicer, Levy’s defense lawyer, argued to the jury there was a "pretty reasonable explanation for how blood got on his boots."
 Levy, simply, “coulda stepped in [Nantwi’s] blood."

-But Wofford, the juror, was convinced.
+But the jury wasn’t convinced.

-Referring to a prison nurse Spicer called to testify in Levy's defense, who claimed Nantwi gave him the finger while handcuffed behind his back after he was carried into the infirmary, "I thought Mr. Savitsky was pretty unreliable."
+Referring to a prison nurse Spicer called to testify in Levy's defense, who claimed Nantwi gave him the finger while handcuffed behind his back after he was carried dying into the infirmary, "I thought Mr. Savitsky was pretty unreliable."

 Send tips or corrections to jasonbnicholas@gmail.com or, if you prefer, thefreelancenews@proton.me